adubadu1/researchify2/README.md

 - **Real-time PyPI Integration** - Validates and installs packages safely
 - **Zero Configuration** - No need to update requirements.txt for new packages
 - **Streamlined Architecture** - Simplified execution without import patching
+- **Conversational Explanations** - Results are explained in natural, intuitive language that connects the answer to your question

 ### **🔬 Advanced Signal Processing Capabilities:**
 - ✅ **FFT Analysis** - Built-in Fast Fourier Transform with proper frequency domain plotting